osrf/gazebo_tutorials/guided_a/tutorial3.md

     * `msgs`: this is where you find the description for all messages to be used with the transport layer.

-    * `common`: this is where you find classes which are shared by one or more of the other libraries.
+    * `common, utils`: in these folders you find classes which are shared by one or more of the other libraries.

 * `test`: this is where all integration, regression and performance tests go.
 Supporting data for the tests, such as worlds, meshes and plugins, also go here.